KieranHastingsIW/grafana-prometheus-springboot/README.md

 # API and Gateway monitoring using Prometheus and Grafana
 This repository contains a docker compose file that when run will create a micro service that is connected to a postgres database and will be accessible through a Kong gateway.
-After following the steps below the API and the Kong gateway will be monoratbale through Grafana
+After following the steps below the API and the Kong gateway will be monitorable  through Grafana

 * To deploy the application clone this repository into the directory of your choosing.
-    - Before building the appicalion open the docker compose file and change the username and password in the db environment section to a username and password of your choice.
-Also update the username, password, and source url in the server enviroment to match those of the db enviroments.
+    - Before building the application open the docker compose file and change the username and password in the db environment section to a username and password of your choice.
+Also update the username, password, and source url in the server environment to match those of the db environments.
     - Comments for where to make these changes can be found in the docker-compose.yml file.
 * Ensure that Docker desktop is running on your device.
 * In CMD run the command `docker-compose up --build`, this will take around 4 minutes to run.